ddbj/www/_ddbj/env-e.md

     url: /ddbj/tpa-e.html
 ---

-The ENV division of DDBJ/ENA/GenBank contains sequence data and other information on environmental samples.
+The ENV division of DDBJ contains sequence data and other information on environmental samples.
 Though frequently confused,
 <span class="red">**the term, 'environmental samples', does NOT mean
 "wild type"**</span>.